-One of the most surprising property of radiative forcing, in W/m2, is the variability of its effectiveness, that is to say its impact on the Earth’s global temperature, in °C, depending on the periods.
-The application of the Stefan-Boltzmann law tells us that, if we consider that our planet behaves as a black body, that is to say, its emission spectrum in the infrared only depends on its temperature, the effectiveness of solar forcing is 0.22 °C/(W/m2).
-Yet this effectiveness can be increased considerably since climate archives teach us that it is up to 5 °C/(W/m2) during the glacial-interglacial periods, a consequence of orbital forcing.
-On the other hand, equal to 3.0 °C/(W/m2) at the beginning of the Holocene because of solar forcing, it is 1.2 °C/(W/m2) nowadays.
+One of the most surprising property of radiative forcing, in W/m2, is the variability of its efficiency , that is to say its impact on the Earth’s global temperature, in °C, depending on the periods.
+The application of the Stefan-Boltzmann law tells us that, if we consider that our planet behaves as a black body, that is to say, its emission spectrum in the infrared only depends on its temperature, the efficiency of solar forcing is 0.22 °C/(W/m2).
+Yet this efficiency can be increased considerably since climate archives teach us that it is up to 5 °C/(W/m2) in the band 73.7-147.5 Kyrs during the glacial-interglacial periods, a consequence of orbital forcing.
+On the other hand, equal to 1.5 °C/(W/m2) in the band 576-1152 years at the beginning of the Holocene because of solar forcing, it is 0.5 °C/(W/m2) nowadays.

-To explain the resonant character of the climate system it is necessary to involve the oceans through the gyral resonance.
-The amplifying effect of solar and orbital forcing comes from the positive feedback exerted by the polar current of the gyral baroclinic wave: the oscillation of the thermocline is amplified by the polar current which warms or cools, as the western boundary current accelerates or slows down.
-The amplification, which can reach a factor of 20, is tightly controlled because limited by the sea water’s ability to warm at low latitudes and by the resulting cooling of upwelling along the eastern boundary current of the gyre.
+Such a change in radiative forcing efficiency assumes a positive feedback loop in the climate system because the variability of the incident short wavelength radiation is far too low to impact overall temperature.
+To explain the resonant character of the climate system it is necessary to involve the oceans through the modulated response of subtropical gyres (Pinault, 2018d).
+The amplifying effect of solar and orbital forcing comes from the positive feedback exerted by the polar current of the gyral Rossby wave: the oscillation of the thermocline is amplified by the polar current which warms or cools, as the western boundary current accelerates or slows down.
+The amplification is tightly controlled because limited by the sea water’s ability to warm at low latitudes and by the resulting cooling of upwelling along the eastern boundary current of the gyre.